Historic synagogues: History

+El Ghriba Synagogue in Djerba, now in Tunisia, is the oldest synagogue in Africa, and Djerba Island was declared a World Heritage Site in 2023.
+It was the site of pilgrimage as it was said to have been built after the fall of the Temple in Jerusalem by refugees who brought a fragment of the Temple's door, hence its local name as "the Door".
+Its wall tiles are colored similar to the prestigious qallalin tiles.

-El Ghriba Synagogue in Djerba, Tunisia is said to have been built in 586 BCE or 70 CE, which would make it the oldest synagogue still standing and in continuous use in the world.
-Two of the claimants to be the oldest synagogue structures still standing are the Old Synagogue in Erfurt, Germany, which was built c.
+Two claimants as the oldest synagogue structures still standing are the Old Synagogue in Erfurt, Germany, which was built c.
 1100 and the Synagogue of Santa María la Blanca in Toledo, Spain, which was built in 1190.
 However, neither has been used as a synagogue for centuries.

-The oldest active synagogue in the world is the Old New Synagogue of Prague in the Czech Republic, built in the 1270s.
-The Ben Ezra Synagogue of Cairo has the honor of being the longest-serving synagogue in the world, having continuously served as one from 1025 until the mid 20th century.
-Owing to the migration of nearly all of Egypt's Jews to Israel, today the monument functions as a museum.
+The oldest active synagogue in Europe is the Old New Synagogue of Prague in the Czech Republic, built in the 1270s.
+The Ben Ezra Synagogue of Cairo is the longest-serving synagogue in the world, having continuously served as one from 1025 until the mid-20th century.
+Owing to the Jewish exodus from the Muslim world, the building is no longer used as a synagogue.
+It has been renovated and is now a museum.